code-423n4/2022-07-juicebox/README.md

 If you have questions about the protocol or where to start, don't hesitate to reach out in our [Discord](https://discord.gg/juicebox) or DM our development team (see Contact Information below).

+## How to setup the project
+Go to the [Juicebox Code4rena repo](https://github.com/jbx-protocol/juice-contracts-v2-code4rena/tree/828bf2f3e719873daa08081cfa0d0a6deaa5ace5) and follow instructions in the readme.

 ## Contact Information

 | Contact| Discord | Telegram | Twitter|